noahehall/theBookOfNoah/0current/git.md

   git config user.name # see what your username is git config --show-origin user.name # see where the value for user.name is coming from

+ # edit all global options at once
+ git config --global -e
  # ^ set user name and email address
  git config --global user.name "poop" git config --global user.email "poop@users.noreply.github.com" # always use the noreply, thank me later